BUSEC/TumbleBit/README.md

 **Description:** TumbleBit is a new anonymous payments protocol that is fully compatible with today’s Bitcoin protocol.
 TumbleBit allows parties to make payments through an untrusted Tumbler.
 No-one, not even the Tumbler, can tell which payer paid which payee during a TumbleBit epoch.
 TumbleBit consists of two interleaved fair-exchange protocols that prevent theft of bitcoins by cheating users or a malicious Tumbler.
 TumbleBit combines fast cryptographic computations (performed off the blockchain) with standard bitcoin scripting functionalities (on the blockchain) that realize smart contracts.
 TumbleBit was used to mix [800 input addresses](https://blockchain.info/tx/fd51bd844202ef050f1fbe0563e3babd2df3c3694b61af39ac811ad14f52b233) to [800 output addresses](https://blockchain.info/tx/8520da7116a1e634baf415280fdac45f96e680270ea06810512531a783f0c9f6) on Bitcoin's blockchain.

-We will be posting a development roadmap shortly.

 ----
 ### Warning
 This code is very early in its development (proof-of-concept phase) and is currently not ready for production.